EliaTogni/SM4ML_Obsidian/SM4ML_Obsidian/Chihuahua vs Muffin Dataset.md

 | Moderate                   | $1 - 20\%$ of the dataset        |
 | Mild                       | $20 - 40 \%$ of the dataset      |

 Good results can be obtained, regardless of class disproportion, if both groups are well represented and come from non-overlapping distributions\\cite{Johnson}.
-In the considered case, the Imbalance Ratio is equal to $1,22046$ ($3161$ instances of dogs images vs $2590$ instances of muffins images), which is a score sufficiently close to $1$ to proceed without having to make any action to fix the unbalance.
+In the considered case, the Imbalance Ratio is equal to $1,22046$ ($3161$ instances of chihuahuas images vs $2590$ instances of muffins images), which is a score sufficiently close to $1$ to proceed without having to make any action to fix the unbalance.

 ------------------------------------------------------------------------